Adam21241/beeradvocate/README.md

 conda deactivate

-**Description:**

-In this project I wanted to provide an answer for the following questions:
+**In this project I wanted to provide an answer for the following questions:**

 1. Which brewery produces the strongest beers by abv ? (answer in data_exploration.ipynb)